 He does get a visitor though.
 Two, in fact.

 “Emil, baby… oh my, oh my god…”

-Lucille Jonas, formerly Kane, is a middle-aged woman with dark skin and naturally kinky hair (rarely seen by Emil) that she keeps pressed meticulously straight through chemicals, hot combs, whatever it takes so as not to impede the etiquette coach’s professional image.
-Her parted bangs are long and thick in contrast to her thin eyebrows, and she wears a pair of dangling bead earrings along with a blouse in her always-favored leopard print.
+Lucille Jonas, formerly Kane, is a middle-aged woman with dark skin and naturally kinky hair (rarely seen by anyone) that she keeps pressed meticulously straight through regular chemical treatments, hot combs, and whatever measures it takes so as not to impede her professional image.
+She keeps her hair professionally short and her eyebrows thin.
+She’s wearing her favored pearl necklace and earrings with a white blouse and tan pants.